 Spoken language has many important advantages: You can hear the language being spoken at the actual speed, the intonation and the proper pronunciation.
 English Listening activities Games and Activities add an element of fun to the learning process which keeps students interested; it allows the students to retain more information.
 Students are also exposed to many different accents from all over the world.
-In this video I discuss ten English listening games for the classroom.
+In this article I discuss ten English listening games for the classroom.

 If you need some listening files to use in the classroom, I’ve added two great links to websites where you can find listening resources.
 The first one is ‘Randall’s ESL listening lab’ – where you can find resources for all levels; the second is called ‘Listen a Minute’ – when you just want short audio clips to use in your classroom.